-A check-in brings attention to what’s keeping team member distracted or worried.
+A check-in round brings attention to what’s keeping team member distracted or worried.

 Get in touch and transform your culture today.